 The most powerful words you can put on your resume are verbs.
 While other job seekers are saying, “Responsible for…” you want to be saying, “Led,” “Managed,” “Grew,” etc.

-In this article, we’ll look at over 80 of these power words to use in a resume or CV.
+In this article, we’ll look at more than 80 positive, impressive-sounding verbs and action words to use on your resume or LinkedIn.

 Let’s get started…